The Top 10 Myths About Ticks Debunked

 It is natural to assume that if a tick appears to be swollen, it is transmitting disease, but this is not always the case.
 A tick may look swollen due to the fact that it has already gorged itself on the host’s blood.
 Swelling does not always indicate that an infection is present.

-See also Toxoplasmosis in Humans: Diagnosis and Treatment Options
+See also The Diversity of Parasitic Protozoa: Challenges in Diagnosis and Treatment

 Myth 9: Only Deer Ticks Are Dangerous